Floydlang/floyd/Notes/Floyd script -- next features.md

-# VALUES, VARIABLES AND CONSTANTS

 ???
 Function arguments = a tuple -- all functions takes ONE argument.
 Hide via syntax.

 ???
 Treat function local variables as member of a struct.
 Mutating a variable gives us a completely new local state -- the old one still exists.

-???
-When do you need to mutate local variables?

-Insight: local variable mutation makes it easier to learn for imperative programmers.